Cphdat3sem2018f/week4-ORM-JPA/README.md

 [Java Persistence](https://en.wikibooks.org/wiki/Java_Persistence) (Wikibook).
 This should be your main reference for most of you JPA-related questions.

 **Important when you read the Wiki** In most of the "technical" sections, you will find two examples.
 One, who specifies the mapping with annotations and another (the old way) who does it via XML-mappings *We will ONLY use annotation based mappings, so you can ALWAYS skip the XML-parts*.
+Don't be scared about "all" the links in the following.
+They are all just small sections in the same (wiki) book.

 Read the following for day-1
 * 3.3 [What is JPA](https://en.wikibooks.org/wiki/Java_Persistence/What_is_JPA%3F)
 * 3.7 [Why use JPA or ORM?](https://en.wikibooks.org/wiki/Java_Persistence/Why_use_JPA_or_ORM%3F)
 * 4.0 [Java Persistence/Persistence Products](https://en.wikibooks.org/wiki/Java_Persistence/Persistence_Products) Skim only (we will be using EclipseLink)